pethodoma/BME-DeepLearning-BirdCLEF_2023/README.md

 There are currently three files in the repository:

 - [Deep_Dream_Team_Milestone1.ipynb](Deep_Dream_Team_Milestone1.ipynb): This Jupyter Notebook contains the preprocessing steps for the project.
-This is outdated, the current preprocessing steps can be found in preprocess_final.ipynb
+This is outdated, the current preprocessing steps can be found in:
+- [preprocess_final.ipynb](preprocess_final.ipynb): This contains all the neccesar code to preprocess the whole dataset.
+Running it creates a parent folder with the name 'final samples' and child folders named after the bird labels.
+Every folder contains the respective chirps to the bird.
-- [Milestone2_Bird_Unet_with_data_loader.ipynb] : This Jupyter Notebook contains one training with the Unet model
+- [Milestone2_Bird_Unet_with_data_loader.ipynb](Milestone2_Bird_Unet_with_data_loader.ipynb) : This Jupyter Notebook contains one training with the Unet model.